-I’m currently a News Editorial Intern at Mashable, in New York City, where I cover tech policy, cybersecurity, privacy and surveillance, hackers, drones, and, more in general, the intersection of technology and civil rights.
+I’m a reporter at Mashable, in New York City, where I cover cybersecurity, tech policy, privacy and surveillance, hackers, drones, and, more in general, the intersection of technology and civil liberties.

 During my time at Mashable, for example, I profiled tech guru Susan Crawford, writing about her fight against monopolistic telecoms; I wrote about Wickr, the Snapchat for grown-ups that tries to save you from spies; and I wrote about Cody Wilson, the world’s most notorious gunsmith, and his quest to make the first entirely 3D-printed handgun.

 Last year I interned at Wired, mostly covering national defense and tech for Danger Room, writing about how small town copsare stockpiling on useless military gear, and how the hijacking of a drone threw caught feds and drone makers off-guard.

 My work has been published on websites like CNN.com, or Yahoo News, and it’s been linked by AllThingsD, among others.

 In May 2012 I graduated from Columbia University Graduate School of Journalism with a Master of Science degree.
 A long time ago, I was born in Barcelona, Spain and during my past life I graduated in Law from University of Barcelona in 2011.

 During my year at Columbia University, I covered New York’s public housing, and I also wrote about hackers trying to build an alternative Internet and new technologies to avoid censorship online, scientists building a device called the Icepod, loaded with gizmos to scan ice sheets and study the effects of climate change in Antarctica and Greenland; the use of domestic drones in the United States and I wrote about scientists working on a new technology to capture carbon dioxide directly from the atmosphere to slow down global warming.